Long-Term Care Planning

 - Assemble the right combination of financial options and legal tools to meet your current, ongoing and future needs.

-Most people want to continue living in the environment they know best — their homes.
+Most people want to continue living in the environment they know best — their home.
 We work with our clients —and their families — to help determine how much independence is possible.
-We usually begin with a few steps:
+We begin with a few steps:

 - We start with an assessment to determine what assistance is needed

 - We connect our clients to community support organizations, at-home caregivers and other resources.
-See our Living Options section for ways we can help your family manage needed changes in living situations.
+See our Care Advocacy section for ways we can help your family manage needed changes in living situations.